 The term Talent Management was coined by McKinsey and Company following a study in 1997.
 So much has changed since then.
-From being a small part of the Human Resources Department, talent has now evolved into being one of the most crucial ingredients of the HR department.
+From being a small part of the Human Resources Department, people and talent management has now evolved into being one of the most crucial ingredients of the HR department.
 In addition, it also defines an organization’s value and its probability of successfully scaling new heights.

-Talent management showcases a company’s ability to continue innovation and generate fresh ideas.
+People and talent management showcases a company’s ability to continue innovation and generate fresh ideas.
 It helps maintain a high morale amongst employees.
 Managing talent encompasses a wide array of functions.

 In the olden days, the term Talent Management was mostly associated with circuses and show business.
 The concept of talent management as a separate profession began to formalize by early 2000 involving most HR functions.
-However, by the end of 2011, a definitive line could be drawn between HR and what constituted as talent management
+However, by the end of 2011, a definitive line could be drawn between HR and what constituted as people and talent management

 Succession planning, assessment, development, and high-potential management were the initial activities that constituted the talent management umbrella.
-While these still drive talent management to this day, other activities continue being included under this umbrella.
+While these still drive people and talent management to this day, other activities continue being included under this umbrella.
 Meanwhile, AI integration for managing talent is a growing trend now.

 Managing talent is not an easy task.
-In addition, the ability to recruit, retain and produce the most talented employees in the current job market is constantly under test.
+In addition, the ability to recruit, retain and produce talented employees in the current job market is constantly under test.
 Hiring the right candidate, at the right time, is only the tip of the iceberg.
 Gauging the hidden and unexplored potential of the candidates reflects how valuable an asset they can become for the organization with proper nurturing and development.
-The economic implications of talent management activities could bring in the much-needed structure.
+The economic implications of people and talent management activities could bring in the much-needed structure.

 A thin line separates talent management and competency-based management.
 The major contributors that drive associated decisions are a set of organizational core competencies and position-specific competencies.
 The competency set may include knowledge, skills, experience, and personal traits (demonstrated through defined behaviors).
 Older competency models also contain attributes, however, they rarely predict success.
 With the advent of AI integration, more real-time data collection is possible.
 Meanwhile, strategically highlighting the desired competency set and design strategies, allows employees to be more involved in the process and take on responsibility and express accountability.

 Set up an employee training and development strategy within the organization.
 As a result, it should encourage productive employees to pick and choose their own assignments and projects.
 This will allow for more productivity and an employee-centric development model for the company.
-Having understood the basic outline of talent management and the value it adds to the development and innovation in an organization, let us now move on to get a closer look at talent management.
+Having understood the basic outline of talent management and the value it adds to the development and innovation in an organization, let us now move on to get a closer look at talent management models.